 Abbreviations and Acronyms

-New Medical Terms has created an amazing collection of Abbreviations and Acronyms.
-This is the largest collection (over 18,000 entries*) of physician-curated abbreviations and acronyms (A&As) on the web.
-As a general rule, they are to be used sparingly, because of the risk of mistranslation.
-Many of them are found on Johns Hopkins’ Online Mendelian Inheritance in Man (OMIM) database.
+Many A&As were sourced from the Johns Hopkins’ Online Mendelian Inheritance in Man (OMIM) database.
 Our British colleagues appear to be particularly fond of A&As, so I flagged A&As that I found on lists of A&As I found whilst I was in the UK, adding the brief phrase British medicine.

 For many of the shorter abbreviations, there are dozens of translations; finding the exact translation of can be difficult and would be based on context.

 *This should be your go-to place for translating abbreviations and acronyms